 Students of Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredited programs are required to take the national certification exam administered by the National Board on Certification in Surgical Technology and Surgical Assisting (NBSTSA) within a four-week period prior to or after graduation.

-Coastal Carolina offers a Diploma.
+Coastal Carolina offers a Degree.
 This has been identified as a limited enrollment program and may involve certain deadlines.
 See an academic counselor for additional information.
 The appropriate coursework is listed below.

 Certified Surgical Technologist (CST) Exam Pass Rate